 Next came the Gardner, on Michigan Avenue, at the corner of Congress Street, which opened on October 1, 1872.
 It was named after H.H.
 Gardner, who, in connection with Frederick Gould, conducted the house until 1881, when Warren F. Leland became proprietor and changed the name to the Leland Hotel.
-In 1892 Mr. Leland retired, and the property was purchased by a syndicate.
+In 1892, Mr. Leland retired, and a syndicate purchased the property.

 The Commercial, on the northwest corner of Lake and Dearborn Street, and the Grand Central, on Market Street, soon followed and later (in 1873) were thrown open the doors of several leading houses, notably the Grand Pacific, the new Palmer, Sherman, Tremont and Briggs.

 The proprietors of the Briggs reopened at its former location, the northeast corner of Randolph Street and Fifth Avenue (Wells Street).
 At the same time, the Clifton established itself at the intersection of Wabash Avenue and Monroe Street.